 Expo Performances and Exhibition

-In addition to the free parade and free performances in the Vancouver Art Gallery Plaza, ticketed activities take place downstairs either by the ice rink or in the UBC Building at Robson Square (which is accessed through doors near the ice rink).
+In addition to the free parade and free performances in the Vancouver Art Gallery Plaza, ticketed activities took place downstairs either by the ice rink or in the UBC Building at Robson Square (which is accessed through doors near the ice rink).

 Friday, October 11th, 2019